dataflow-data/Discord-Webhook-Messenger/README.md

 - **Custom Identity**: Set custom usernames and avatar URLs for your webhook messages
 - **Security**: Built-in rate limiting and security measures
 - **Validation**: Ensures all webhook content follows Discord's requirements
-- **Persistence**: Remembers your webhook URLs and settings for convenience

 ## Getting Started